patacca/ghidra-sleigh/README.md

 Projects that need Sleigh data — such as [`flatline`](https://github.com/patacca/flatline), a binary lifter and decompiler — typically have to either vendor the entire Ghidra tree or ask users to install Ghidra manually.
-Both options are heavy — the raw processor definitions alone are hundreds of megabytes when compiled.
+Both options are heavy — the raw processor definitions alone are tens of megabytes when compiled.

 `ghidra-sleigh` solves this by: